DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 # QuickStart Guide

 ## Anaconda and ISIS3 dependencies
-With the cmake, the ISIS3 dependencies are now managed through Anaconda.
-The cmake build configuration system expects an active [Anaconda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#activating-an-environment) with the dependencies in it.
-There is an environment.yml spec file  at the top level of the repo.
-To make the required Anaconda environment enter the following command:
+ISIS3 dependencies are managed through Anaconda.
+The cmake build configuration system expects an active [Anaconda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#activating-an-environment) containing these dependencies.
+There is an environment.yml file  at the top level of the ISIS3 repo.
+To create the required Anaconda environment, enter the following command:

 `conda env create -n <environment-name> -f environment.yml`

+Building ISIS requires that the anaconda environment be activated.
+Activate your anaconda environment with:

+`source activate <environment-name>`

 ## Building ISIS3
-From the terminal window:
-* Clone the repo locally:  <repo directory>
-* Activate your [Anaconda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#activating-an-environment).
-In bash run

-`source activate <environment-name>`

-* CD into the clone directory.
+**At the top-level directory of an ISIS3 clone**:
+* Create a `build` directory and an `install` directory at this level:
-* mkdir build
+  * `mkdir build install`

+* Set your ISISROOT to `/the/path/to/your/build`:
+  * `export ISISROOT=/scratch/this_is_an_example/ISIS3/build`

-* cd into the build directory
+* cd into the build directory and configure your build:
-* Enter the following commands:

-`cmake -DCMAKE_INSTALL_PREFIX=<install directory> -DJP2KFLAG=OFF -Dpybindings=OFF -GNinja <source directory>`
+  * `cmake -DCMAKE_INSTALL_PREFIX=<install directory> -DJP2KFLAG=OFF -Dpybindings=OFF -GNinja <source directory>`

+* Build ISIS inside of your build directory and install it to your install directory:
-If using the -GNinja flag:  `ninja` -OR- `ninja install`
+  * `ninja install`

-Otherwise: `make -j#` -OR- `make install -j#`
+**Notes**

-* The -GNinja flag specifies creating Google ninja Makefile (an alternative Make system to the traditional GNU make system).
-Ninja is faster and allows for partial rebuilds, but you can remove this flag if you don't want to use ninja.
+* The -GNinja flag specifies creating Google [Ninja](https://ninja-build.org/manual.html) Makefile (an alternative Make system to the traditional GNU make system).
+If you instead want to use make, dont set this flag, and replace the ninja commands with their make counterparts.

+* To build with debug flags add `-DCMAKE_BUILD_TYPE=Debug` to the cmake configuration step.

-* The -DJP2KFLAG=OFF disables JP2000 support.
+* -DJP2KFLAG=OFF disables JP2000 support.
 This is temporary.

-* The -Dpybindings=OFF disables the bundle adjust python bindings.
+* -Dpybindings=OFF disables the bundle adjust python bindings.
 This is temporary.

-* \<source directory\> is the root `isis` directory of the ISIS source tree, i.e. `path/to/isis`
+* \<source directory\> is the root `isis` directory of the ISIS source tree, i.e. `/scratch/this_is_an_example/ISIS3/isis`.
+From the build directory, this is `../isis`

-* ``` make -OR- ninja ``` will make ISIS inside of your current working directory

-* ``` make install -OR- ninja install ``` will install the binaries for user use inside of the \<install directory\>

-* When using ``` ninja install ``` the ISIS3 apps are placed in \<install directory\>/bin.